Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 STRESS FACTS

-• We can “train” our brains to respond more or less to stress.
+We can “train” our brains to respond more or less to stress by fighting the stress loop with things like breathing exercises, music and thinking about happy memories

 Cortisol affects every organ and body system because cortisol receptors exist in practically every cell in the body.